Jasonlhy/todo-api/README.md

 ## API Design

+Following show the basic example of the todo api, for details please check the integration testing.

 ## Common design

 - Only json will be used request content and response content, it will not supporting XML